"...music. A magic beyond all we do here [Hogwarts]!" - Albus Dumbledore says in J. K. Rowling's Harry Potter And The Philosopher's Stone.

 The next song is Greatness (featuring Kikoligo).
 This song is based on the fact that if you're sorted out from the crowd, whatever be the reason, life always becomes difficult for you.
 Great people always have to endure taunt, and sometimes so much that extraordinary people wish they were ordinary.

 Since I started producing music and writing songs, I always knew I had to make a song on physics.
 Not only is it a pretty unique concept, but I'm a physics aspirant.
 I love physics, math, metaphysics, and a lot of other things.
 But among them all, I keep physics at the top.
 Not because I'm a genius when it comes to solving physics problems, but because physics is a beautiful and fundamental science, and who doesn't wanna explore the origins of the universe and the paradoxical subatomic world?
 Greatness is followed by Physics (featuring Amalia Aybusheva).
 Physics is bizarre both when we try to grow bigger and bigger into the cosmos and when we try to grow smaller and smaller into the atom.
 In fact, the reconciliation of general relativity (the physics of the cosmos) and quantum mechanics (the physics of the atom) remains one of the biggest challenges in physics today.
-In spite of that, the fact that we have gone from wondering whether the night sky is an overturned bowl with shining dots on its inner side to the Standard Model of elementary particles is exciting and impressive.
+In spite of that, the fact that we have gone from wondering whether the night sky is an overturned bowl with shining dots on its inner side to the Big Bang model and inflation is exciting and impressive.

 The next song in the album is It Was Not Real (featuring Sam Adler), which is a song about sweet memories of the past.
 This song can be interpreted in many ways.
 It is mainly about a broken relationship.
 The lyrics make it clear that a person is being haunted by the past, and this person wants to break free of the past which seems too good to be true, and move to a new and harder life.